• Skip to primary navigation

 What Makes These Banana Oat Muffins Healthy?

-To discover much more why oats are so healthy, see my favourite Scottish porridge oats at Hamlyns for more about the health benefits of oats.
+To discover more why oats are so healthy, see my favourite Scottish porridge oats at Hamlyns for more about the health benefits of oats.

 2 bowls containing both dry and wet ingredients, next to dried sultanas, cranberries, apricots and walnuts and banana